-Component Average Amount Detected Maximum Contaminant Level (MCL) Maximum Contaminant Level Goal (MCLG) Range of Levels Detected Major Sources in Drinking Water COMBINED RADIUM (226/228) (pCi/L) 2.0 5 0 1.5 - 2.5 Decay of natural and man-made deposits GROSS ALPHA (excluding radon and uranium) (pCi/L) 0.5 15 0 0.3 - 0.6 Erosion of natural deposits
+Component Average Amount Detected Maximum Contaminant Level (MCL) Maximum Contaminant Level Goal (MCLG) Range of Levels Detected Major Sources in Drinking Water COMBINED RADIUM (226/228) (pCi/L) 0.6 5.0 0 0.4 - 0.9 Decay of natural and man-made deposits GROSS ALPHA (excluding radon and uranium) (pCi/L) 0.7 15 0 0.5 - 0.8 Erosion of natural deposits

 As water travels over land or through the ground, it can dissolve naturally occurring radioactive minerals or radioactive contaminants from human activities such as oil and gas production, mining activities or nuclear facilities.
 Certain minerals or contaminants may emit a form of radiation known as gross alpha, radium 226 and radium 228 (combined radium).
-The values shown in the table are the most recent analysis conducted in 2015 at the water treatment plants.
-The next testing for radiologicals will be completed in 2021.
+The values shown in the table are the most recent analysis conducted in 2021 at the water treatment plants.